 - Assumptions and details are available for each team member.
 Everyone can bring up assumptions and details separately and edit the assumptions.

 - There is a list of stories to be estimated.
 The team discusses a story and votes.

 - If the team does not agree, there is a second round of discussion and voting.

 - If, after the second voting the team agrees, save it and move to the next story.

-Finally, all estimation types may be translated to team weeks for forecasting purposes.
-Set up your conversions between an estimation type and team weeks using the Estimation Conversions menu.
+Finally, all estimation types may be translated to member weeks or team weeks for forecasting purposes.
+Set up your conversions between an estimation type and member weeks using the Estimation Conversions menu.